fboender/sec-tools/README.md

 return the results in various formats.
 It must be run as root, or nmap won't report all open ports for some reason.

+By default, nmap scans the "top 1000 most used ports".
+Which exactly those are depends on your version of nmap.
+You can use the `--debug` option to find out which ports are included in the scan.
+Use the `--ports` option to specify your own range.

 For example:

     sudo ./sec-gather-portscan --format html --ports 1-4000 --annotate portscan.annotate 192.168.1.5